saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

   * Gloal Scaling-
     * Gloal Scaling is scaling a service to run in different Geographical locations.
     * For example, a content delivery network that delivers videos from dozens of geographically seperated locations.
+## Date: May 25, 2020

+> ### Today I learned:-
+> # Virtual Machine
+> > 1.
+What is virtual Machine?
+> > 2.
+Why Virtual Machines?
+> > 3.
+How does it works?
+> > 4.
+What are the different types of Virtual machine?
+> > 5.
+How to set up a Virtual Machine?
+> > 6.
+Example.
+> > 7.
+Advantages of Virtual Machines.
+# 1. What is a Virtual Machine?
+* ## A Virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system (located anywhere off- or on-premises).
+* ## It is known as a guest, is created within a computing environment, called a host.
+Multiple virtual machines can exist in one host at one time.
+* ## They are software computers that provide the same functionality as physical computers.
+Just like physical computers, they run applications and an operating system.
+However, virtual machines are computer files that run on a physical computer and behave like a physical computer.
+In other words, virtual machines behave as separate computer systems.
+* A virtual machine is a computer file, typically called an image, it behaves like an actual computer.
+This machines runs in a window, much like any other program, giving the end user the same experience on a virtual machine as they would have on the host operating system itself.
+* For example, the virtual machine is sandboxed from the rest of the system, meaning that the software inside a virtual machine can’t escape or tamper with the computer itself.
+This produces an ideal environment for testing other operating systems including beta releases, accessing virus-infected data, creating operating system backups, and running software or applications on operating systems they weren’t originally intended for.

+# 2. Why Virtual Machines?
+* ## Virtual machines are created to perform specific tasks that are risky to perform in a host environment, such as accessing virus-infected data and testing operating systems.
+Since the virtual machine is sandboxed from the rest of the system, the software inside the virtual machine cannot tamper with the host computer.
+* ## Virtual machines can also be used for other purposes such as server virtualization.
+# 3. How does it works?
+# 4. What are the different types of Virtual machine?
+# 5. How to set up a Virtual Machine?
+# 6. Example.
+# 7. Advantages of Virtual Machines.